David Fox (game designer): Early work

 Fox is based in the San Francisco Bay Area.
 At age eleven, he made his first 8 mm cartoon using stacks of discarded Flintstones cels he found in the trash bins behind Hanna-Barbera.
 He studied engineering at UCLA and Humanistic Psychology at Sonoma State University, where he received his bachelor's degree.
 Fox and his wife Annie co-founded Marin Computer Center in 1977 - the world's first public-access microcomputer center.
 He co-authored the books Computer Animation Primer, Armchair BASIC, and Pascal Primer.

 LucasArts

 His books led to him being hired as a founding member of the Games Division at Lucasfilm (later renamed LucasArts).
-Over the next ten years, he was the designer, project leader, and one of the programmers for the games Rescue on Fractalus!, Labyrinth, Zak McKracken and the Alien Mindbenders and Indiana Jones and the Last Crusade: The Graphic Adventure.
+Over the next ten years, he was the designer, project leader, and one of the programmers for the games Rescue on Fractalus!
+(Fox originally proposed the project as a Star Wars game titled 'Rebel Rescue' in a 1982 memorandum.), Labyrinth, Zak McKracken and the Alien Mindbenders and Indiana Jones and the Last Crusade: The Graphic Adventure.
 He also worked on Maniac Mansion as the primary script programmer.
 Fox was part of the memorable team that included Ron Gilbert and Noah Falstein.

 He spent his last two years at LucasArts as Manager of Entertainment Software on Mirage (a collaboration between LucasArts and Hughes Aircraft Corporation).
 This multi-player, networked location-based entertainment system was intended for theme parks, but like several early Lucasfilm projects of the time, was too advanced and hence too expensive for the market at that time.